tmkn/npmsmell/src/content/dependencies/array-filter.md

 ## About

-This dependency reimplents the native [`Array.prototype.filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) method.
-It is supported by all modern browsers and Node.js versions since about 11 years.
+This dependency reimplements the native [`Array.prototype.filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) method.
+It is supported by all modern browsers and Node.js versions since ES5 (2009).

 The `Array.prototype.filter()` method creates a new array with all elements that pass the test implemented by the provided function.